ChrisGalHur/ChrisGalHur/README.md

 Passionate about life and enjoys every moment of it. 🔝<br>
 I love nature and the peace of the mountains. 🌄 <br>
+That is why my zen moment is mtb and hiking. 🚵 <br>

   <br>